PerttuHamalainen/DRMM/README.md

 # Deep Residual Mixture Models
 ![Visualizing DRMM samples and density estimates with 2D data](./images/toydata.png)

 Code for the paper [Deep Residual Mixture Models](https://arxiv.org/abs/2006.12063).
-DRMM is a new deep generative model that tha allows uniquely versatile sample conditioning.
+DRMM is a new deep generative model that allows uniquely versatile sample conditioning.
 Basically, one can **train once, then infer anything from anything**.
 More precisely, one can sample any variable(s) conditioned on any other variable(s) and/or additional priors and constraints.
 For example, the model can do:

 * *Image completion*: sample pixels conditional on other pixels
 * *Movement planning*: sample movement trajectories conditional on obstacles and target states